grafana/mimir/docs/sources/mimir/configure/configure-ingester-circuit-breakers.md

 - The request tries to acquire a circuit breaker permit.
 - If the circuit breaker is open, no permit is acquired, and the request fails with a _circuit breaker open error_.
-- Otherwise, a circuit breaker permit is acquired, and the request is executed.
+- Otherwise, the request acquires a circuit breaker permit and runs.
   - If the request execution meets the circuit breaker failure condition, a failure is recorded within the circuit breaker.
   - Otherwise, a success is recorded with the circuit breaker.